passportxyz/passport-docs/pages/building-with-passport/api-reference.md

 }
 ```

+> API users may find the scores returned by `registry/score` sometimes differs from the score displayed in the app.
+If this happens, simply refresh the Passport score by making a POST request to `submit-passport`.

 ### Get scores of all submitted addresses

 You must submit any Passports you'd like to request a score for via the [Submit for scoring](#submit-for-scoring) endpoint before successfully receiving their scores via this endpoints.